himanshu-setia/myKeystone/doc/source/http-api.rst

 introduced.

-Identity API v3 was established to introduce namespacing for users and projects by using "domains" as a higher-level container for more flexible identity management and fixed a security issue in the v2.0 API (bearer tokens appearing in URLs).
+Identity API v3 was established to introduce namespacing for users and projects by using "accounts" as a higher-level container for more flexible identity management and fixed a security issue in the v2.0 API (bearer tokens appearing in URLs).